Persistent Upward Trend: Syphilis and STI Rates in D.C. Not Returning to Pre-Pandemic Levels, New Analysis Shows

 Additionally, the District is facing a nationwide staffing shortage of culturally competent professionals who can effectively screen, test, and treat residents.
 This shortage has further exacerbated the barriers to healthcare access, particularly for marginalized communities and individuals experiencing increased homelessness.

 Clover Barnes, senior deputy director for D.C.
 Health’s HIV/AIDS, Hepatitis, STD, and TB Administration, highlights the link between homelessness and reduced prioritization of HIV testing.
-When someone is uncertain about their living situation, their focus shifts away from preventive measures like HIV testing.
+When someone is uncertain regarding their living situation, their focus shifts away from preventive measures like HIV testing.

 While there has been a slight decrease in new cases of HIV compared to previous years, syphilis cases among women and their babies have been on the rise in 2022.
 However, District public health experts believe that the tide may turn and the numbers may decrease in the future.